Ingredients

 For the marshmallow topping:

-In the bowl of an electric mixer fitted with the whisk attachment, beat the egg whites and cream of tartar until soft peaks form.
+- In the bowl of an electric mixer fitted with the whisk attachment, beat the egg whites and cream of tartar until soft peaks form.

-Meanwhile, in a small saucepan set over medium-high heat, combine the sugar, corn syrup, water, and salt.
+- Meanwhile, in a small heavy-bottomed saucepan** set over medium-high heat, combine the sugar, corn syrup, water, and salt.
 Bring the mixture to a boil and continue to cook until a candy thermometer registers exactly 240°F. Immediately remove from heat.
-Turn the mixture on low speed and carefully and gradually drizzle the syrup into the egg whites.
+Turn the egg white mixture on low speed and carefully and gradually drizzle the syrup into the egg whites.
 Increase speed to medium-high and beat until the mixture is thick and glossy and looks like marshmallow fluff, about 7 minutes longer.
 Add in the vanilla and beat until combined.

-Spread the marshmallow topping evenly over the sweet potato layer.
+- Spread the marshmallow topping evenly over the sweet potato layer.
 Use a kitchen torch to gently torch the marshmallow layer until lightly golden.
-Alternatively, place the pan under the broiler and broil for 1 minute, or until lightly golden.
-Don't step away - the broiler can go from toasted to burnt FAST!
+Alternatively, place the pan under the broiler and broil for about 1 minute, or until lightly golden.
+Don't step away – the broiler can go from toasted to burnt FAST!

 Delicious….
 And the Marshmallow fluff.. perfection!